jgd10/ScriptTipFriday/argparse/argparse.md

 Of the three, CLIs are by far the easiest to build conceptually and programmatically.
 Crafting good GUIs and APIs is very hard and is a fine art that requires many years of training.
 As you'll find going through life, [most people aren't very good at it](https://youtu.be/S-3wEC6Fj_8?t=3404).

-CLIs on the other hand are *fine* it's hard to deliberately mess one up, so long as it's not too complicated.
+CLIs on the other hand are *fine*; it's hard to deliberately mess one up, so long as it's not too complicated.
 And that's where this script tip comes in!
 In this article I'll explain how the builtin Python CLI-builder `argparse` works.
 The perfect tool for building a quick and easy interface with your Python script.

 ## Introducing `argparse`